gcamargo01/R2/README.md

 # R2
 An easy way to expose back-end 24x7 services

-A set of interfaces to break down the business critical server in modules, like micro-services, in order to acquire this benefits:
+This is a proof of conept to break down the business critical server in modules, like micro-modules, in order to acquire this benefits:

 * Modular approach
-    * Easy to develop, in a pipeline of microservices
+    * Extremly easy to develop, in a pipeline of micromodules
     * Easy to make unitary tests, and to simulate complex situations
     * Easy to detect and diagnose failures
     * Full re-usable modules (no need to compile, just declare to re-use)